moq-wg/moq-transport/draft-lcurley-warp.md

 # Transport Usages {#transport-usages}

-Following subsections define usages of MoQ over WebTransport and over Native QUIC.
+Following subsections define usages of MoQ Tranport protocol over WebTransport and over Native QUIC.

 ## WebTransport
-MoQ can benefit from an infrastructure designed for HTTP3 by running over WebTransport.
+MoQ Transport can benefit from an infrastructure designed for HTTP3 by running over WebTransport.

 ### Establishment
 A connection is established using WebTransport {{WebTransport}}.